rohithegde/rohithegde.github.com/_posts/2021-03-19-azure-infrastructure-as-code.md

 - Terraform, Biscep, ARM templates and Ansible are declarative in nature while Azure CLI, Powershell and Pulumi are imperative.
 - Its better to go imperative if you want to add plenty of custom validations or dynamic changes.
-- Extensibility, customisation are important factors too.
+- Extensibility, customisation are important factors too though simplicity and ease of use triumphs most.
 - You have to consider native tooling for each option that provides the best experience for you.
 Plenty of extensions in IDEs like VSCode for a lot of languages.
 Something like Terraform has great ecosystem for testing too (eg: Terratest).

 ### Language affinity